gravitational/gravity/docs/6.x/cluster.md

 ### Bare Metal Cluster

-To delete a cluster installed on existing machines you can execute `gravity leave` on them to gradually shrink the cluster to the size of a single node (see [Removing a Node](#removing-a-node) section for more information).
+To delete a Cluster installed on existing machines you can execute `gravity leave` on them to gradually shrink the Cluster to the size of a single node (see [Removing a Node](#removing-a-node) section for more information).
 After that, run `gravity leave --force` on the remaining node to uninstall the application as well as all Gravity software and data.

 ### Cloud Provider Cluster

-When installing a cluster using a cloud provider (e.g. AWS), all provisioned resources are marked with a tag `KubernetesCluster` equal to the domain name that was chosen during the installation.
-To deprovision an AWS cluster, log into your AWS control panel and delete all of the resources marked with the appropriate `KubernetesCluster` tag in the following order:
+When installing a Cluster using a cloud provider (e.g. AWS), all provisioned resources are marked with a tag `KubernetesCluster` equal to the domain name that was chosen during the installation.
+To deprovision an AWS Cluster, log into your AWS control panel and delete all of the resources marked with the appropriate `KubernetesCluster` tag in the following order: